Discover what ten leadership traits are most important for effective leaders.

 Considerations about intelligence are forwarded by a short story about an experiment initiated in 1920 by a psychologist named Lewis Terman.

-The objective of the experiment was to find the interconnection between the intelligence levels of children and their future life conditions.
+The objective of the experiment was to find the interconnection between the intelligence levels of children and their future living conditions.

 Terman’s work was continued by his followers, after his death in 1956.
 The conclusions found that human gifts play an important but not an independent role in promoting success.